-It remained close until 1965, though its malting floors were operational to supply the Longmorn distillery.
-During the 1960s and 1970s, a new whisky boom led to the creation of several new distilleries, and Benriach was rebuilt and reopened by Glenlivet Distillers Ltd. In 1972, BenRiach started distilling peated whisky, which initially was intended to be used in blends (particularly Chivas).
+It remained closed until 1965, although its malting floors were operational to supply the Longmorn distillery.
+During the 1960s and 1970s, a new whisky boom led to the creation of several new distilleries, and thus Benriach was rebuilt and reopened by Glenlivet Distillers Ltd. In 1972, BenRiach started distilling peated whisky, which initially was intended to be used in blends (particularly Chivas).
 In 1978, Glenlivet Distillers Ltd was bought by Canadian firm Seagrams Company Ltd. The new owners expanded BenRiach in 1985, doubling the amount of stills from two to four.
 In 1994, BenRiach is released as a Single Malt for the first time.

 The Benriach Flagship range consists of the following:

 - Heart of the Speyside

 There are complimented with the Peated BenRiach range:

 - Septendecim; 17 Years Old, matured in ex-Bourbon casks

 - Authenticus 21 Years Old; 800 bottles yearly.
 The 21 Years Old has been discontinued and replaced with the 25 Years Old